Since the dawn of time in SEO, meta descriptions have played an important part in the search engine optimization process.

-Let’s start with the first one: your focus keyword.
+Let’s start with the first one: your main keyword.

-Sure, Google doesn’t count the keywords in your meta description when considering where to rank your page.
-But it’s still important to include your keyword, simply because of this:
+Google might not count the keywords in your meta description when indexing your page, but it’s still advised to include your important keywords, as Google highlights them for users.

-Notice how the keywords “bookstore” and “Chicago” are bolded in search results?
-That’s Google’s way of drawing the user’s eye to search results, in order to help them skim and find the best result for their query.
+Notice how the keywords “bookstore” and “Chicago” are in bold in search results?
+That’s Google’s way of drawing the user’s eye to search results to help entice clicks.

 B. Up to 160 characters

-But while there is no black and white answer, the next bit of information might help.
-Google itself has the following 159-character meta description for its search page:
+But, while there is no definitive answer, Google itself has the following 159 character meta description for its search page: